CMC时空档案

 16th Party Congress: Hu Jintao Era Begins

-Jiang Zemin handed over Party leadership to Hu Jintao at the 16th National Congress, marking the first relatively orderly transfer of power in PRC history and introducing the "Scientific Outlook on Development" as the guiding ideology.
+Jiang Zemin handed over Party leadership to Hu Jintao at the 16th National Congress and enshrined the 'Three Represents' theory in the Party constitution, marking the first relatively orderly transfer of supreme power in PRC history.

 political